Bust of Ferdinand Marcos: Construction

-Around 1978, the bust's construction began along Marcos Highway.
+Around 1978, the bust's construction began along Aspiras–Palispis Highway, then called Marcos Highway.
 The bust was constructed by the Philippine Tourism Authority and was meant to be the centerpiece of the 300 ha Marcos Park that would include a golf course, sports club, convention center, and hotel.
 The bust was positioned near the peak of Mt.
 Shontoug so it could be seen by Baguio-bound motorists as far as 3 km away from the monument.
 Sculptor Anselmo B. Dayag who built the Eagle of the North (Agoo, La Union) and Lion's Head (Kennon Road, Baguio) was chosen to design and carve the bust.
 Dayag died right before completing the bust, as did another sculptor who was hired by Dayag's family to take over the project.
 Prior to the sculptors' demise, scaffolding covered with plywood was reportedly erected to deliberately hide the bust's construction from the public.
 A typhoon later blew the scaffolding away, exposing the bust.